chrisnmorrison/revista-gatsby-blog-magazine/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Convert opened.one to Revista template
 - [x] Launch Revista, free forever
 - [ ] Improve Documentation
 - [ ] Clean up messy code
 - [ ] Drink more coffee
 - [ ] Multi-language Support
 - [ ] What else would you like to see?
-[Open an issue](https://github.com/chrisnmorrison/openeducation/issues)!
+[Open an issue](https://github.com/chrisnmorrison/revista-gatsby-blog-magazine/issues)!

-See the [open issues](https://github.com/chrisnmorrison/openeducation/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/chrisnmorrison/revista-gatsby-blog-magazine/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>